Norway · legal and regulatory

 Travel and use abroad

-If you are in Thailand, the US, or another country where Panya can route, the recommendation fits that country's rules.
+If you are in Thailand, the US, or another country where Panya can match a vendor for your address, the recommendation fits that country's rules.
 What you do with a legally purchased prescription medication when you come home is between you and your physician.
-We do not route shipping into Norway.
+We do not match research-chem vendors for a Norwegian shipping address.

 What Panya does from Norway